EWhite613/frost-blog-1/_posts/2016-05-09-using-visual-acceptance.md

 ~~~

 ### Larger frame
- Html2Canvas does not handle the `zoom` css property that Mocha uses to scale the `ember-testing` container to `50%`.
-In order to view a larger container if you wish to go beyond the default 640x340px dimensions you can supply the width and height to the capture function.
+In order to go beyond the default 640x340px dimensions you can supply the width and height to the capture function.
 The following shows an example to get a 1920x4041 container: `capture('<image-label>', 1920, 4041)`.

 # Setting up travis
 Replace `ember test` with `ember tva`.
 This command comes with `ember-cli-visual-acceptance` and provides the functionality for commenting  a report (Stored on Imgur) on a PR from the Travis build.